 As members of the body of Christ, and as those designated to uphold the community standards of the College, we seek to be people who equally value the Biblical call to truth and justice with the mandate to extend mercy and grace to all people.
 Justice calls us to hold those accountable who violate community standards and the law of the land.
 Justice also calls us to protect the innocent.
 Mercy calls us to see ourselves as fellow sinners in need of God’s grace who encourage the community to remember Christ’s example of offering hope rather than condemnation.
 Therefore, it is with these mandates held in tension that the College seeks to provide a disciplinary process that values truth and justice while offering hope to individuals who find they need to be restored to the community.

 Disciplinary Actions and Outcomes

 While the faculty and staff at Crown College seek to foster growth in students, ideally this growth will also take place with peers holding each other accountable.
 In most cases, accountability will begin at the level closest to the infraction.
-Each infraction is handled contextually and may involve the Resident Assistant, Assistant Resident Director, Resident Director or Vice President for Student Development.
-Decisions made by the Vice President of Student Development may be appealed in writing and submitted to the Student Affairs Committee within two (2) business days of the receipt of the decision by the student.
+Each infraction is handled contextually and may involve the Resident Assistant, Assistant Resident Director, Resident Director or Dean of Students.
+Decisions made by the Dean of Students may be appealed in writing and submitted to the Student Affairs Committee within two (2) business days of the receipt of the decision by the student.
 Final disciplinary authority and responsibility for misconduct is delegated to the Student Affairs Committee.